johnmwenda/Object-Oriented-Design-Patterns/4 Command/README.md

 #### Scenario
 - Assume we are implementing a simple GUI.
 Our GUI will have 4 menus.
 File, Edit, View and Help
+- Each of the menu options will be a Command object
+- Our Receiver object which will actually perform the Commands will be a dummy UICode objects
+- Our Invoker will be a mouseButton object